Using filepath

 Note

-From this parsed ELF binary you can use all the API exposed by the object to inspect or modify the binary itself.
+With the parsed ELF binary, you can use the API to inspect or modify the binary itself.

 elf: lief.ELF.Binary = ...